Introduction

 Develop a Strong Brand Identity: Create a memorable logo and tagline.

-Utilize Digital Marketing: Build a strong online presence through social media and website.
+Utilize Digital Marketing: Build a strong online presence through social media and a website.

 Offer Attractive Promotions: Attract customers with special events, discounts, and loyalty programs.